peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

          EContext ctx)`<br>
  Creates a not-a-number arbitrary-precision decimal number.
 * `EDecimal Divide​(int intValue)`<br>
- Divides this instance by the value of an arbitrary-precision integer.
+ Divides this object by an 32-bit signed integer and returns the result.
 * `EDecimal Divide​(EDecimal divisor)`<br>
  Divides this object by another decimal number and returns the result.
 * `EDecimal Divide​(EDecimal divisor,